ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 It is RECOMMENDED that the Group Manager gets confirmation of successful distribution from the group members, and admits a maximum number of individual retransmissions to non-confirming group members.
 Once the group rekeying process has completed, the Group Manager creates a new empty set of stale Sender IDs associated with the version of the newly distributed group keying material (see {{sssec-stale-sender-ids}}).

-In case the rekeying terminates and some group members have not received the new keying material, such group members will not be able to correctly process following secured messages exchanged in the group.
+If the rekeying terminates and some group members have not received the new keying material, such group members will not be able to correctly process following secured messages exchanged in the group.
 These group members will eventually contact the Group Manager, in order to retrieve the current keying material and its version.

 Some of these group members may be in multiple groups, each associated with a different Group Manager.
 When failing to correctly process messages secured with the new keying material, these group members may not have sufficient information to determine which exact Group Manager to contact, in order to retrieve the current keying material that they are missing.